Indonesia starts emergency use of COVID-19 vaccine

 Indonesia received its first shipment of the Sinovac vaccines on Dec.
 6 and locked it in cold storage surrounded by armed guards.
 Authorities began distributing the vaccines to key locations around the country while awaiting emergency use authorization.

-The vaccine was cleared for emergency use based on clinical trial data and after the country’s highest Islamic clerical body declared the vaccine holy and halal.
+The vaccine was cleared for emergency use based on clinical trial data and after the Indonesian Ulema Council declared the vaccine holy and halal.

 Indonesia’s vaccination program is the first large-scale use of the Sinovac vaccine outside of China.